Fujifilm X20 vs X100F

 Review summary: Fujifilm X20 vs X100F

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X20 or the Fujifilm X100F – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Fujifilm X20: